 Table of Contents

-The く form can change an い-adjective into an adverb.
-In other words, it tells us about how an action is done.
-Think of it like adding -ly to English adjectives (like quick) to form adverbs (like quickly).
-Let's see this in action.
+One function of the く form is to turn い-adjectives into adverbs.
+In other words, the く form allows us to describe how an action is done.
+It’s quite similar to adding -ly to English adjectives (like happy) to form adverbs (like happily).
+Let’s see this in action:

 - I lived in Kyoto for a long time.

 ( Literally: I lived in Kyoto longly. )

 While it sounds weird to say "I lived in Kyoto longly" in English, this is a perfectly acceptable sentence in Japanese.
 The Japanese い-adjective 長い (long) can be easily transformed into the adverb 長く, but to express the same meaning in English we often have to use other structures (like the prepositional phrase "for a long time").

 This makes it much easier to describe how things are done in Japanese than in English:

 - I ate that ramen with gusto.